H (company)

 H Company, also known simply as H, is a French artificial intelligence startup which develops "action-oriented" artificial intelligence agents for enterprise automation and productivity.
 In May 2024, H Company closed a record-setting $220 million seed round, at the time the largest AI raise in Europe.

+In 2026, H Company released Holo 3, the latest generation of its computer-use AI models.
+The update marked a major advance in agentic AI, enabling agents to navigate any user interface, interpret screens, and complete complex, multi-step tasks across enterprise systems—much like a human user.

 History

-H Company was created in 2023 by French entrepreneur Charles Kantor (born November 26, 1998) and four DeepMind veterans as founding researchers: Laurent Sifre (participated in the AlphaGo research program), Daan Wiestra (founding member of Google DeepMind), Karl Tuyls (specialized in multi-agent systems), and Julien Perollat (specialized in multi-agent systems and game theory).
+H Company was founded in 2023 in Paris by Laurent Sifre, Charles Kantor, and three DeepMind veterans: Daan Wiestra, Karl Tuyls, Julien Perollat.
 In May 2024, the firm secured what was then the largest European AI seed round, totaling $220 million led by US investors including Eric Schmidt (former Google CEO), Amazon, and backed by Accel, Bpifrance, UiPath, Eurazeo, Xavier Niel, Yuri Milner, Bernard Arnault, Samsung and others.
-President Emmanuel Macron publicly congratulated the achievement on social media.

-By August 2024 three founding researchers—Wiestra, Tuyls and Perollat—had to depart over operational disagreements.
-In November 2024 H launched Runner H, its first agentic-API platform.
-In June 2025 the company unveiled three new agentic models.
-Later that month, founder-CEO Charles Kantor stepped down, succeeded by Gautier Cloix, aiming to pivot H Company toward an "agentic services" model.
+In August 2024, three cofounders (Wiestra, Tuyls, Perollat) left the company over operational disagreements.

+In November 2024, H launched Runner H, its first agentic-API platform, which combined a large language model (LLM) and a reduced, 2-billion parameter vision-language model (VLM).
+In May 2025, H Company acquired Mithril Security, and in June 2025 the company widened its offering for agentic models.
+In June 2025, Gautier Cloix (formerly CEO Palantir France) replaced Charles Kantor as CEO of H Company, aiming to pivot the company towards a "forward deployed engineers" model.
 In July 2025, H Company introduced Surfer-H-CLI, an open-source, web-native Chrome agent designed for browser-based automation—able to search, scroll, click, and type on behalf of users and controllable via any visual language model (VLM).
 When paired with its June 2025 open-sourced 3B-parameter Holo-1 model, Surfer-H-CLI achieved 92.2% WebVoyager benchmark accuracy.